-Countries that have signed up to CITES must prohibit any trade in fauna or flora that are listed by CITES.
-However it is the members of CITES who must agree which species will be covered, not all endangered species are currently covered by the convention.
+Countries that have signed up to CITES must prohibit any trade in fauna(animals) or flora(plant life) that are listed by CITES.
 There are over 180 parties to the convention, which covers around 35,000 species of animals and plants.